IBM Cloud Docs

 3. Click the edit icon for Description, then enter the description and click Save.

-Deleting a DNS zone
+Delete a DNS zone in the UI

 1. From the DNS Zones page, click the delete icon from the row for the zone you wish to delete.
 A confirmation dialog appears.